cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 To recap:

-- `&str` as a variable defined at compile time probably means a `&'static str`, which lasts forever;
+- `&str` as a string literal defined at compile time produces a `&'static str`, something we can safely use a reference forever;
-- `&str` in a function's arguments means `&'a str`, which has a lifetime which might be limited.
+- `&str` in a function's arguments means `&'a str`, which means the reference to it has a limited lifetime.

 #### Using a &'static str in a &'a str function

 We can pass the function `fn silicone` a `&'a str`, but can we pass it a `&'static str`?
-Can we pour silicone into a steel mould?
+Can we ask our technician to pour silicone into a steel mould?

-Yes, because the function `silicone` is not very restrictive: it doesn't demand variables which last "forever": it will accept a variable which lasts for any amount of time.
+Yes, because the function `silicone` is not very restrictive: it doesn't demand references that will be valid "forever": it will accept references that last any amount of time.

 In other words: